jhpyle/docassemble/_docs/fields.md

 ### <a name="html"></a>`html`

-The `html` directive is like [`note`](#note), except the format is expected to be raw HTML.
+The `html` directive is like [`note`](#note), except the format is expected to be raw [HTML].
 It can be used in combination with the [`css`] and [`script`] modifiers.

 {% include side-by-side.html demo="html" %}